 Breast cancer patients have a basic right to the best possible care.
 We are committed to improve treatment, information, care and aftercare.
 The financial impact of breast cancer on survivors and families is also of particular importance to us.

-Round Table Conference on Breast Cancer
+Round Table on Breast Cancer

 Think Pink sits in on many working groups, both at regional and national level.
 This way we can communicate our priorities to policy makers and we can actively help to realize certain dossiers that are important to fellow-sufferers.
 In that context, Think Pink also organises regular consultations and contacts with the various cabinets of the competent ministers.

 Examples of our actions are the reimbursement files at the RIZIV, screening campaigns organised by the regional authorities, adjustments to insurance legislation and many other policy proposals that we consider important to fellow-sufferers and the people around them.